Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Interpretation of SMEFT constraints in different schemes

 As can be inferred from~\cref{fig:BMHVvsNDR}, the fit can distinguish between $c^{1}_{Qt}$ and $c^{8}_{Qt}$ in NDR but finds a flat direction for $c^{1}_{Qt}+ c_F c^{8}_{Qt}$ in BHMV.
 This can be understood by inspecting~\cref{eq:MgghOS4t}: in the BMHV scheme, contributions of the type shown in~\cref{fig:4t_2loop_gtt} vanish, leaving a degeneracy in the WCs.
 Conversely, in the NDR scheme, they are non-vanishing and are proportional to the linear combination $c^{1}_{Qt} + \left(c_A -\dfrac{c_F}{2} \right) c^{8}_{Qt}$, which lifts the degeneracy.

 As detailed in~\cref{app:matrixelements}, the WCs of operators entering at one-loop order depend on the scheme in such a way that they compensate for the scheme-dependent four-top-quark contribution.
-This observation highlights that a $\gamma_{5}$-prescription–independent result can be obtained only when a sufficiently complete set of SMEFT operators is included, as demonstrated in Ref.~\cite{DiNoi:2023onw}.
-If those additional operators are omitted, our fit—restricted to four-quark operators—must be interpreted differently in the NDR and BMHV schemes: it effectively probes UV scenarios that generate four-top-quark operators while leaving all other operators absent.
+This observation highlights that a $\gamma_{5}$-prescription–independent result can be obtained only when a sufficiently complete set of SMEFT operators is included, as demonstrated in Ref.~\cite{DiNoi:2023ygk}.
+If those additional operators are omitted, our fit—restricted to four-quark operators—must be interpreted differently in the NDR and BMHV schemes.
+Indeed, since the four-top operators behave differently in the two schemes, the corresponding fits probe distinct UV scenarios: either those that generate only four-top-quark operators in the NDR scheme, or those that generate only four-top-quark operators in the BMHV scheme.
+These represent two separate classes of UV models.